Post-traumatic Stress Disorder (PTSD) (cont.)

 Personal trauma such as rape or sexual abuse leads to a greater risk for PTSD as well.
 This may be due to the sense of personal betrayal that accompanies these types of traumas.
 Women suffer from higher rates of PTSD, and rape is thought to be the most likely trauma that may cause a woman to develop PTSD.
 This may be due to the intense helplessness of a smaller, less strong woman who is assaulted by a male.

 Major depression as well as chronic daily stress can cause chronically elevated levels of cortisol.
 The cortisol is constantly produced in an effort to reduce the hyperarousal state of excess flight or flight hormones.
-People with PTSD cannot mount this high cortisol response.
-We do know that too much cortisol is also problematic in different ways.
+People with PTSD cannot mount this high cortisol response and may contribute to some of their symptoms.

 Must Read Articles Related to Post-traumatic Stress Disorder (PTSD)